hurtlinb/LabFactory/README.md

 1. Install the QEMU guest agent.

 2. Install Cloudbase-Init.
+  # EDIT BHU: that's not true
-   For Windows 11 FR: Cloudbase-Init must run with the built-in `Administrateur` account, not `admin`.
+  # For Windows 11 FR: Cloudbase-Init must run with the built-in `Administrateur` account, not `admin`.

 3. Copy the files from [FilesForTemplates](./FilesForTemplates):
 - `cloudbase-init.conf`